halbarry/halbarry/README.md

  <p align="center">
   Nova and Star Lord <3 I'm always free to interact with unless stated, I swear I don't bite.
-Usually on safe server as most of my friends are on there
+Usually on safe server as most of my friends are on there.
+My rivals user is Quillgyat67 (.....)
 </p>

  <p align="center">